geneontology/geneontology.github.io/_docs/go-annotations.md

   + **Molecular Function**: the *normal* molecular activity of a gene product; mutants and roles in disease are outside the scope for GO
   + **Biological Process**: the pathways and larger processes to which the gene product's activity contributes
   + **Cellular Component**: where the gene product is located when the activity occurs
-+ By the transitivity principle, an annotation to a GO term implies annotation to all its *is a* and *part of* parents (also known as superclasses).
++ By the transitivity principle, a positive annotation to a GO term implies annotation to all its *is a* and *part of* parents (also known as superclasses).
 Details about the ontology structure can be found on the [Gene Ontology overview page](/docs/ontology-documentation/).
+Not that [a *NOT* qualifier](#The-*NOT*-modifier) changes the direction of propogation.
 + GO annotations are meant to reflect the most up-to-date understanding of a gene product's role.
 As biological knowledge advances, annotations for a particular gene product may be updated to align with new insights or adjustments in the ontology.
 + GO adopts an open-world model, meaning that the absence of an annotation for a specific class does not imply that the gene product lacks that function, is not localized to that cellular component, or is uninvolved in that biological process.
 Moreover, if a gene product is unannotated, it does not mean that its role is unknown.
 Genes for which no role has been demonstrated are annotated to the root term (*molecular_function, biological_process, cellular_component*) with the evidence code ND ([No Biological Data available](https://wiki.geneontology.org/index.php/No_biological_Data_available_(ND)_evidence_code)).